gdkimaiyo/cs50x.practice/README.md

 For scenario above, if the expression is true value1 is assigned to the variable number, otherwise value2 is assigned.

-### abstraction
-This program prompts for a positive integer, then finds the summation of numbers from 0 to that number.

-The **objective** of this program is to understand abstraction and loops.
-**Abstraction** is the use of functions to enable flexibility to reuse pieces of code.

 ### receipt
 The is a receipt generator for customers to a mini-shop.